A central limit theorem for a sequence of conditionally centered random fields: Introduction

 \section{Introduction}

-While the literature on central limit theorems for spatial stochastic processes is extensive \cite{bolthausen:82,jensen1994,karacsony:06,biscio:waagepetersen:18}, to mention a few, the literature on central limit theorems for spatio-temporal processes seems much less developed.
+While the literature on central limit theorems for spatial stochastic processes is extensive \cite[][to mention a few]{bolthausen:82,jensen1994,guyon:95,comets:janzura:98,karacsony:06,biscio:waagepetersen:18}, the literature on central limit theorems for spatio-temporal processes seems much less developed.
+The theoretical foundation for statistical analysis of space-time data is thus incomplete which is unfortunate since such data are increasingly common.
 The objective of this paper is to derive a central limit theorem for a sequence of random fields that satisfy a certain conditional centering condition.
-This condition is motivated by applications of estimating functions in space-time statistics (see Section~\ref{sec:applications}) where the estimating functions based on a random field at one point in time are unbiased (have zero mean expectation at the true parameter value) conditional on the past.
+This condition is motivated by applications of estimating functions in space-time statistics (see Section~\ref{sec:applications}) where the estimating function based on a random field at one time point is unbiased (has zero mean expectation at the true parameter value) conditional on the past.

-In the case of space-time processes, asymptotics can be based on increasing spatial domain, increasing time horizon, or both, and our result covers all these possibilities.
-Our proof is based on the approach developed in the spatial setting by \cite{bolthausen:82}, see also \cite{biscio:poinas:waagepetersen:17}.
-This requires to bound a large variety of covariances.
-In the case of spatial random fields, this is typically done by imposing appropriate weak spatial dependence conditions like $m$-dependence, e.g.\ \cite{leonenko:75,Heinrich2013} or $\alpha$-mixing \cite{bolthausen:82}. \cite{leonenko:75} considers a central limit theorem for a sequence of statistics each obtained as a sum of variables for a random field in a sequence of increasing domain $m$-dependent random fields. \cite{jensen1994} considers a spatial random field of conditionally centered random variables that have expectation zero given all other variables.
+Our central limit theorem is based on increasing spatial domain, increasing time horizon or both but does not require stationarity in space nor in time.
+To prove the theorem we use a unified framework that more specifically covers both a fixed length sequence of random fields each with increasing spatial domain, a sequence of random fields with unconstrained time horizon and fixed spatial domain, and a combination of these asymptotic settings.
+The proof requires to bound a large variety of covariances.
+In the case of spatial random fields, this is typically done by imposing appropriate weak spatial dependence conditions like $m$-dependence \cite[e.g.][]{leonenko:75,Heinrich2013} or $\alpha$-mixing \citep{bolthausen:82}. \cite{leonenko:75} considers a central limit theorem for a sequence of statistics each obtained as a sum of variables for a random field in a sequence of increasing domain $m$-dependent random fields.
+Instead of using mixing conditions as an intermediate step to bound covariances, \cite{doukhan:lang:16} propose a notion of weak dependence where they impose decay conditions directly on covariances. \cite{jensen1994} and \cite{comets:janzura:98} use a different strategy for spatial random fields of conditionally centered random variables that have expectation zero given all other variables.
 By exploiting the conditional centering, they are able to dispense with spatial mixing assumptions.